nookit-dev/bnkit/README.md

 ![Untitled-2022-09-19-0838](https://user-images.githubusercontent.com/18100375/231221346-0543dacd-9704-4bd5-8488-8fb19160eda4.png)

 Ever had a brilliant idea but felt overwhelmed by the countless options and dependencies?
 Worry no more!
 Introducing Instant Bun, your sleek and simplified solution for indie hacker apps.
 Say goodbye to the cumbersome stacks of large companies, and hello to a toolkit designed to deliver lightning-fast experiences in your app.
 Built with hobbyists at heart, Instant Bun streamlines project building, putting the excitement and joy back into programming.
 Dive into a world where every design choice fuels your creative endeavors, and let the fun begin!

 The goal will always to be building this toolkit with no extra dependencies so your apps stay lean and fast, just Bun itself

+This is a literally a toolkit to develop servers, dcentralized networks, developer tools, custom raspberry pi software, realtime software.
+Use tiny direct bun source code modules to solve your problem.

 Some features of this project I have or will implement, in no particular order:
 - A CLI tool to create a new project (NOT STARTED)